#01 Algarve beaches

 The country’s only national park offers alluring trails past gushing streams and alpine scenery.

-These delicious flaky custard tartlets have been made and served warm with cinnamon and icing sugar sprinkled over them for more than a century at the Antiga Confeitaria de Belém.
+These delicious flaky custard tartlets are served warm with cinnamon and icing sugar sprinkled over them at Lisbon's Antiga Confeitaria de Belém, where they've been baked for more than a century.

 Gigantic monument to religious devotion or obscenely over-the-top royal frippery?
 You decide at João V’s mighty monastery-cum-palace.